PALEOCURRICULUM VITAE

 Teaching experience -

-Teaching assistant in vertebrate paleontology, Earth and Planetary Sciences, JHU, 1979
+Teaching assistant in vertebrate paleontology, Earth and Planetary Sciences, Johns Hopkins University, 1979

 Organizations -